mattimatti/grunt-doctrine/README.md

 ### Usage Examples

 #### Default Options
-In this example, We create an application with
+In this example, We create a complete module application

 ```js
 grunt.initConfig({